Welcome to Jump Rope for Heart!

 2. Start a dialogue with your child about why they’re jumping

-- Share your favourite EASY healthy habit with your child and the ways that you keep your heart and brain healthy.
+- Share your favorite EASY Healthy Habit with your child and the ways that you keep your heart and brain healthy.

 - Speak to your child about the experiences of family members, friends or coworkers with heart disease and stroke.